ssrivatsa12/Django_Blog/README.md

 -> "mysite" is a project for this Blog
 -> "api" is an app used for creating web apis of this Blog -> "blog" is an app for creating Blog
--> "registration" is an app for SignUp and Login
+-> "registration" is an app for SignUp and Login.
+Forgot Password and Reset Password Link to Email also included

 Speciality:
   The speciality of this blog is, Whenever we create a new post the page is not reloaded because of using AJAX.
 For the Front page I'm retrieving the data from the API.

 NOTE:
-  EDIT IS DISABLED.
+  -> EDIT IS DISABLED.
+  -> Signup is not showing.